rommuloifrn/rommuloifrn/README.md

 ## 👋 Hi, stranger!

-I am a fullstack developer interested in competitive programming and software modeling.
+I am a fullstack developer and i think anything you can nerd on can be fun.

 ### 🛠️ Current toolset: